rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-09-19-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 <br />

 Although this formula does not produce exact results for the scale of this simulation, you can use it for qualitative predictions.
 When γ = 1 the fringes are perfectly visible, and when γ = 0 they cannot be seen.
 The further you place the light source from the double slit, the closer the coherence degree will be of 1 .

+This experiment is important because it's usually the easiest to set up to measure the degree of coherence of a light source.
+I hope these simulations have helped you to visualize how it really works.